 Thanks to the careful (and thick) enameling they are resistant to rusting and nonstick right away.

 Lodge cast iron is the more utilitarian of the two brands.

 Nearly indestructible, there’s a lot to be said about a piece of cookware that can go from the stove to the oven to the campfire and then back to the stove without missing a beat.

 You could also get your hands on half a dozen different-sized Lodge cast-iron skillets and still have money left over compared to what a single Le Creuset will cost you.

 Skillet sizes are confusing: in my article, I teach you how to choose the best cast iron skillet size for your needs.

 At the end of the day, you might want to consider owning both, as I do!

-Need more information find out what skillet a professional chef prefers an enameled cast iron skillet or traditional cast iron cookware in my article do professional chefs use cast iron cookware?
+Need more information about purchasing a skillet?
+Learn about what skillet a professional chef prefers an enameled cast iron skillet or traditional cast iron cookware in my article do professional chefs use cast iron cookware?

 One-Pot Cooking Rocks